Skip to main content

 • Fraud pattern indicators?

-5. Respond to ODFI if requested
+5. Respond to the ODFI if they ask for records

-6. Update fraud rules if pattern detected
+6. Update your fraud rules if you see a pattern

 Unauthorized Return Prevention